AltoPonixClub/foliage-dataset/README.md

 ![](completion_badge.svg)

-Dataset for our foliage segnet
+Dataset for our foliage segnet. /data_aug includes material for image augmentation.

 To install requirements, use `pip3 install -r requirements.txt`.
-If encountering issues with installation of packages via requirements.txt, manually install scipy using `pip3 install scipy` after error.